 Sean joined Watsi on November 7th, 2014.
 Seven years ago, Sean joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sean's most recent donation traveled 8,200 miles to support Loucken, an artistic 16-year-old from Haiti, to fund his cardiac surgery preparation and transportation needs.
+Sean's most recent donation traveled 1,900 miles to support Loucken, an artistic 16-year-old from Haiti, to fund his cardiac surgery preparation and transportation needs.

 Sean has funded healthcare for 93 patients in 11 countries.